mahimalolla/Grayscale/README.md

     Get the red green blue values of each pixel.

     Subtract each color value from 255 and save them as new color values.

     Create a new pixel value from the modified colors.

-    set the new value to the pixel.
+    Set the new value to the pixel.

     For colored images, we will subtract 255 from all the values of all 3 channels (RGB) and take its absolute value (positive value).